blacklanternsecurity/blastdns/README.md

 Beneath the hood of the `BlastDNSClient`, each resolver gets its own `ResolverWorker` tasks, with a configurable number of workers per resolver (default: 2, configurable via `BlastDNSConfig.threads_per_resolver`).

 When a user calls `BlastDNSClient::resolve`, a new `WorkItem` is created which contains the request (host + rdtype) and a oneshot channel to hold the result.
 This `WorkItem` is put into a [crossfire](https://github.com/frostyplanet/crossfire-rs) MPMC queue, to be picked up by the first available `ResolverWorker`.
-Workers are spawned immediately during client instantiation.
+Workers are spawned lazily when the first request is made.

+### Retry Logic and Fault Tolerance

+BlastDNS handles unreliable resolvers through a multi-layered retry system:

+**Client-Level Retries**: When a query fails with a retryable error (network timeouts, connection failures), the client automatically retries up to `max_retries` times (default: 10).
+Each retry creates a fresh `WorkItem` and sends it back to the shared queue, where it can be picked up by **any available worker**—not necessarily the same resolver.
+This means retries naturally route around problematic resolvers.

+**Purgatory System**: Each worker tracks consecutive errors.
+After hitting `purgatory_threshold` failures (default: 10), the worker enters "purgatory"—it sleeps for `purgatory_sentence` milliseconds (default: 1000ms) before resuming work.
+This temporarily sidelines struggling resolvers without removing them entirely, allowing the system to self-heal if resolver issues are transient.

+**Non-Retryable Errors**: Configuration errors (invalid hostnames) and system errors (queue closed) fail immediately without retry, preventing wasted work on queries that can't succeed.

+This architecture ensures maximum accuracy even with a mixed pool of reliable and unreliable DNS servers, as queries naturally migrate toward responsive resolvers while problematic ones throttle themselves.

 ## Testing